Wetheral

-Wetheral is a village, civil parish and electoral ward in Cumbria, England.
-At the 2001 census, the population of the Wetheral Ward was 4,039, The civil parish of Wetheral is slightly larger, with a population of 5,203. being counted as 4,541 at the 2011 Census for both Parish and Ward.
+Wetheral is a village, civil parish and electoral ward in the historic county of Cumberland but now in the ceremonial county of Cumbria, England.
+At the 2001 census, the population of the Wetheral Ward was 4,039, The civil parish of Wetheral is slightly larger, with a population of 6,293 at the 2021 census.

 Wetheral stands high on a bank overlooking a gorge in the River Eden.
 Parts of the riverbank here are surrounded by ancient woodlands, including Wetheral Woods, owned by the National Trust.
 Formerly a small ferryboat operated to the village of Great Corby on the opposite bank, and an iron ring can still be found attached to the rocks on the Great Corby side of the river where the ferry would tie up.

 The place-name 'Wetheral' is first attested in the Register of Wetheral Priory circa 1100 AD, where it appears as Wetherhala.
 The name means 'the haugh (area of flat land by a river) where wethers (castrated male sheep) were kept'.

 The Newcastle to Carlisle Railway has a station here at the west end of Corby Bridge (popularly known as 'Wetheral Viaduct') over the Eden which acts also as a footbridge connecting with Great Corby.
 The station was closed during the Beeching cuts in 1967, but was reopened in 1981.
 In 1836 one of the very earliest railway accidents happened close to Wetheral station.

 In the Middle Ages there was a priory at Wetheral.
 All that is left now is the gatehouse, which is in the care of English Heritage, and some low ruined walls behind the farm buildings that now occupy the site.

 At the historic core of the village lies the village green, in one corner of which stands Wetheral Cross.
 The steps were the base of a maypole erected in the centre of the green at the expense of Henry Howard in 1814.
 For some reason, in 1838 to 1844, the steps were moved to the current location and the cross added.
 It is not a market cross as Wetheral was not a market town.
 The head of the cross appears much older than the shaft and this may possibly be on the site of a medieval cross.
 The green is surrounded by large period houses in different styles, and the Fantails restaurant, shop and tea room front the green.
 The church, hotel (The Crown), village hall, hairdresser and pub (The Wheatsheaf) are not far away.
 The north western part of the village is known as Wetheral Plain and consists of a ribbon development along Plains Road and the housing estates of Greenacres and Faustin Hill.